Diploma in Psychotherapeutic Counselling | Redlands Counselling and Training

 What is the progression route?

 Subject to tutor recommendation and CPCAB Guidelines, progression is to the CPCAB Level 6 Diploma in Counselling Supervision.
-Progression is also available to the OPEN UNIVERSITY (OU) Foundation Degree in Counselling.

 Is there funding for the course, including the Advanced Learner Loan?